dbt-labs/docs.getdbt.com/website/blog/2022-07-13-star-sql-love-letter.md

 from table_a
 ```

-With the `star` function, all of the columns except `column_56` are generated in a comma-separated list within the `select` statement.
+With the `star` macro, all of the columns except `column_56` are generated in a comma-separated list within the `select` statement.
 What was once 56+ lines of tedious, mind-numbing SQL becomes 3 lines using the `star` macro.
 You can also exclude multiple columns by passing in the column names to the `except` argument.

-If you want to alias all fields in a model with the same alias without having to explicitly rename all of them, you can also use the `star` macro with the `relation_alias` argument passed in:
+If you want to alias all fields in a model with the same alias without having to explicitly rename them all, you can also use the `star` macro with the `relation_alias` argument passed in:

 ```sql
 select